gap-system/gap/CONTRIBUTING.md

 * Is the code correct?
 * Is the code commented where necessary?
-* Do the continious integration tests pass?
+* Do the continuous integration tests pass?
 * Are there tests if necessary?
 * Does the new code fit in with documented behaviour?
 * Are new features documented if necessary?